zfcampus/zf-console/README.md

 - **handler** (optional): A PHP callable, or a class name of a class with no constructor arguments which is also invokable; if specified, and no command has been mapped in the `Dispatcher`, this handler will be used to handle the command when invoked.
+- **prepend_command_to_route** (optional): A flag that, if specified, indicates whether or not the command name will be prepended to the route.
+Since this is the default behavior, only a value of boolean false makes sense here.

 Alternately, you can create a `ZF\Console\Route` instance.
 The signature is similar: